rewrewby/parallax/cmd/evm/testdata/14/readme.md

 ## Difficulty calculation

-This test shows how the `evm t8n` can be used to calculate the (ethash) difficulty, if none is provided by the caller.
+This test shows how the `evm t8n` can be used to calculate the (xhash) difficulty, if none is provided by the caller.

 Calculating it (with an empty set of txs) using `London` rules (and no provided unclehash for the parent block):

 ```
 [user@work evm]$ ./evm t8n --input.alloc=./testdata/14/alloc.json --input.txs=./testdata/14/txs.json --input.env=./testdata/14/env.json --output.result=stdout --state.fork=London
 INFO [08-30|20:43:09.352] Trie dumping started                     root=6f0588..7f4bdc